gpbl/material-ui-sass/README.md

 If you don't want to dig into `node_modules` in your .scss files, you can download the sources:

-* [Download latest version](https://github.com/gpbl/material-ui-sass/archive/latest.zip) - working with material-ui v0.5.0
+* [Download 0.5.0 version](https://github.com/gpbl/material-ui-sass/archive/v0.5.0.zip) - working with material-ui v0.5.0
 * Unzip and copy the **material-ui** directory into your project, usually where you put your styles.
 * Import `material-ui/main` into your main `.scss` file: